teresanan/teresanan.github.io/README.md

 # Welcome to Teresa's GitHub Pages

-This website is designated to host my data science's projects.
+This website is designated to host my data science projects.

 ## Glassdoor Company Review Analysis
-#### Figures
-Overall rating by states
+#### Figure: Mean overall rating by states

 ![Image of Plot](rating_by_states.png)